leftstick/generator-ts-angular/docs/api.md

 npm install --save jquery
 ```

-If you'd like to add [jquery](http://jquery.com/) as replacement of `jqLite`, you have to modify the `webpack.config.dev.js` and `webpack.config.prod.js` with following plugin added:
+If you'd like to add [jquery](http://jquery.com/) as replacement of `jqLite`, you have to modify the `webpack.config.common.js` with following plugin added:

 ```javascript
 new webpack.ProvidePlugin({